|

 hauling in line and removing floats only to play them out again,

-over and over, until the poor creature is hauled along side
+over and over, until the poor creature is hauled along side where

-hook bite deep into his flesh.
+bite deep into his flesh.

 Vanquished at last, the beautiful scarlet